MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 Exercise \#1: Create Staff Canvas App
 ===============================

-**Objective:** In this exercise, you will create a canvas app from a template and then modify it to include required data
+**Objective:** In this exercise, you will create a canvas app from a template and then modify it to include required data.

 Task \#1: Create Canvas App
 ---------------------------

-In this task you will create a canvas app using the phone layout template based on Common Data Service.
-Using Visits as a selected entity from Common Data Service, the template will generate Gallery - View - Edit app to manage campus visits.
+In this task, you will create a canvas app using the phone layout template based on Common Data Service.
+Using Visits as a selected entity from Common Data Service, the template will generate a Gallery - View - Edit app to manage campus visits.

 1. Open the Campus Management solution.